jamesxuhaozhe/Java8-Features-Learning/README.md

 # Java8 Feature Learning, Java8 is game changing

-in the future, I need to make this file looks better
+in the future, I need to make this file looks better, maybe in the future try practice Markdown functionalities in this file.